turkycat/birthday-attack/readme.md

 ## todos

-- create method for reading in the utxo set from the file and saving our place
 - add a local pip install file
+- periodically check the best block hash and get all blocks up to the current height

 ## dependencies